 - Heat oil in a pan and add cumin seeds, green chillies, onions, ginger-garlic paste and the grated coconut if you like, else you may skip it.

 - Fry till fragrant and golden brown.
-Add salt, turmeric, coriander, garam masala.
+Add salt, turmeric, coriander, and garam masala.

 Karela Paratha Preparation